LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 Hey Everyone !!!
 This blog will walk you through the steps necessary to quickly implement authentication mechanisms for your React application by leveraging [LoginRadius](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login) and the [LoginRadius CLI](https://github.com/LoginRadius/lr-cli) with the help of examples.

-Using the LoginRadius CLI, you can perform basic actions of your LoginRadius Dashboard through command line.
-The actions includes login, register, logout, social configuration, domain whitelisting, site management etc. Once the actions are performed, changes will be reflected in your application.
+Using the LoginRadius CLI, you can perform basic actions of your LoginRadius Dashboard through the command line.
+The actions include login, register, logout, social configuration, domain whitelisting, site management, etc. Once the actions are performed, changes will be reflected in your application.

 ## Configuring LoginRadius